Ross Baumgarten: Professional career

 While pitching for the White Sox's Appleton, Wisconsin minor league club in 1978, Baumgarten was 9–1 with a 1.82 earned run average (ERA) as a starting pitcher, and earned promotion to the White Sox major league club.

 Baumgarten posted a win–loss record of 13–8 in 1979, and was sixth in the American League with three shutouts.
 He finished fourth in American League Rookie of the Year voting, and was voted to the 1979 Topps All-Star Rookie Team.
 On July 2, 1980, Baumgarten pitched a one-hitter for the White Sox against the California Angels.
 The lone Angels hit was a single by Rod Carew in the top of the seventh inning, and the White Sox won the game, 1–0.

 In March 1982, the White Sox traded Baumgarten, together with Butch Edge, to the Pittsburgh Pirates in exchange for Ernie Camacho and Vance Law.
 After one season in Pittsburgh, his major league career ended.

 Life after baseball

-Ross works at Robert W. Baird in Chicago on a team of financial advisers, as well as a baseball coach at New Trier High School.
+Ross works at Robert W. Baird & Co. in Chicago on a team of financial advisers, as well as a baseball coach at New Trier High School.